actionml/universal-recommender/README.md

 # Version Changelog

+## v0.5.1

+ - Adds item-set based queries for shopping carts, favorites, and watch-list type recommendations.
+This is sometimes called "complimentary purchase" recommendations.
+Ideally the model is trained on item-sets (shopping-carts) but this also works with the same model created for user-based queries, See advanced config for more on the model-type trade-offs.

+## v0.5.0

+ - The first UR version compatible with Apache PredictionIO-0.10.0-incubating.
+All past versions do not work and should be upgraded.

 ## v0.4.2 **Replaces 0.4.1**

  - Fixes a `pio build` failure triggered by the release of Apache PIO.
 If you have problems building v0.4.0 use this version.
 It is meant to be used with PredictionIO-0.9.7-aml.